textileio/desktop/README.md

 This project was bootstrapped with Textile's [`textile-react-cookie`](https://github.com/textileio/textile-react-cookie).
 It was originally generated via [Create React App](https://github.com/facebook/create-react-app), and then the build/run configuration was customized with a `craco.config.js` file.

-To start developing with Textile desktop, run:
+To start developing with Textile desktop, you'll need to install `go`, `nodejs`, and various standard build tools.
+Then you can:

 **`yarn dev`**